jagadishkundu/QuickRMR/README.md

 Cite the article for continuous functions  used in this code:

-Kundu, J., Sarkar, K., Singh, A.K., & Singh, T.N.
-(2020) Continuous functions and a computer application for rock mass rating.
+Kundu, J., Sarkar, K., Singh, A.K., & Singh, T.N. (in press) Continuous functions and a computer application for rock mass rating.
 Int.
 J. Rock Mech.
 Min.
 Sci.